Point72/csp/docs/wiki/how-tos/Write-IO-Adapters.md

 ## AdapterManager - **impl-- runtime**

 The AdapterManager *--impl--* is responsible for opening the data source, parsing and processing all the data and managing all the adapters it needs to feed.
-The impl class should derive fro csp.impl.adaptermanager.AdapterManagerImpl and implement the followin methods:
+The impl class should derive from csp.impl.adaptermanager.AdapterManagerImpl and implement the following methods:

 - **start(self,starttime,endtime)**: this is called when the engine starts up.
-    At this point the impl should open the resource providing the data and start up any thread(s) needed to listen to and react to external data. starttime/endtime will be tz-unaware datetime objects in UTC time, though typically these arent needed for realtime adapters
+  At this point the impl should open the resource providing the data and start up any thread(s) needed to listen to and react to external data. starttime/endtime will be tz-unaware datetime objects in UTC time, though typically these aren't needed for realtime adapters
 - **`stop(self)`**: this is called at the end of the run, resources should be cleaned up at this point
 - **`process_next_sim_timeslice(self, now)`**: this is used by sim adapters, for realtime adapter managers we simply return None